trashsock/app_dev/README.md

 	All the files required to run this application are already present but if you want to change the sound file then you would have to download your own .wav file and then name it "test.wav".

+	NOTE- No need to download testscreen.c, testcurl.c and project.log as they are just test files.
 ```

 ```